 Number of Users

 Look to see who else is using the connection, and how.
 For instance, if you are in a house with multiple computers all using a lot of bandwidth (streaming movies for instance), this can slow a connection down considerably.
 Keep in mind only so much information can come through the wire at one time.
 Coordinating with other members of the household or office to download or stream at different times can be a simple way to realize better network performance.
-You should of course secure your Wi-Fi router to ensure that no unauthorized party is using bandwidth on your connection as well.
+While connections are distributed on the network (it’s not like a line at the bank) streaming video games and 4k movies can really slow down the overall speed.
+You should, of course, secure your Wi-Fi router to ensure that no unauthorized party is using bandwidth on your connection as well.

 Call Your Service Provider

-Upgrade your computer, networking equipment, software and router firmware.
-If your network environment is using outdated hardware or software, a fast connection coming through the modem won’t do you a lot of good.
-Replacing old computers and routers with new ones capable of making use of the faster connection can work wonders.
+Upgrade your computer, modem, and router hardware and/or firmware.
+If your network environment is using outdated hardware or firmware, a faster connection through an ISP coming through the modem won’t do you a lot of good.
+Replacing old modems and routers with new ones capable of making use of the faster connection can work wonders.
 Keeping software and router firmware upgraded to the latest version can help too.
+By the way, ISPs don’t always provide you with the best hardware on the market.
+Check out Best Buy or Amazon’s selection of Wi-Fi routers.
+An upgraded Wi-Fi router can really improve the speed and distance of wireless signals.
+Generally, the more expensive the modem/router the better the service is going to be.

 Change Your Service